microsoft/typespec/website/src/content/docs/docs/language-basics/directives.md

 Directives are predefined annotations that attach to the syntax nodes unlike decorators which will cary over with `model is`, `op is`, etc. This means any syntax node is able to have a directive(e.g `alias`).

-There is 2 available directives:
+These are the available directives:

 - [#deprecated](#deprecated)
 - [#suppress](#suppress)